-If you’re a landlord in the ACT, Red Cross is asking you to consider leasing your property to one of the refugee families we support.
+If you’re a landlord in the ACT, NSW or WA, Red Cross is asking you to consider leasing your property to one of the refugee families we support.

 Our clients are reliable and stable tenants.
-They have been accepted into Australia under the Humanitarian Program and we give them ongoing support as they settle into the ACT.
+They have been accepted into Australia under the Humanitarian Program and we give them ongoing support as they settle into the community.

 Stable housing is the key to effective settlement.
 But newly-arrived refugees can find it very hard to get a home in the private rental market, as their initial income is provided by Centrelink and they have no previous rental history in Australia.

 We’re asking you to give these families a fair go to find a stable home.
 You can do this by offering your property to be tenanted under a head lease agreement.
 Red Cross will support newly-arrived refugees to be your tenants.

 What makes refugee families good tenants?